 The distinctive distribution of the addenda in anonymous dialectic affords us insight into the rhetorical character of tannaitic, or specifically Akivan, Midrash.
-As Mordechai Mishor and others have observed, while the Mishnah and Akivan Midrash trace to the same circles, the anonymous voice of the Midrash is considerably more colloquial than that of the Mishnah, which speaks instead in a more formal or "official" register.
-But the Midrashic texts do not, of course, represent verbal transcripts.
+As Mordechai Mishor and others have observed, while the Mishnah and Akivan Midrash trace to the same circles, the anonymous voice of the Midrash is considerably more colloquial than that of the Mishnah, which speaks instead in a more formal or "official" register.13 But the Midrashic texts do not, of course, represent verbal transcripts.
 They adopt but also transform the speech patterns of the academy.
 This section considers how, and to what end, they do so, by comparing the usage of the wonder-addendum in anonymous dialectic to its usage in dialectic involving named parties.

 Only once in Akivan Midrash does a named rabbi construct a dialectic of the sort surveyed in the previous section, where the dialectic is a handmaiden to the teaching of a verse: R. Eliezer, in Sifre Deut.
 76 (Finkelstein ed., 142).
 In three cases in the Mishnah and the Tosefta (m.
-Pesah .
+Pesah.
 6:2; t.
-Pesah .
+Pesah.
 4:5-6 [Lieberman ed., 161-62]; and m.
 Zebah.
 7:4, a longer version of which occurs in t.
 Zebah.
 7:16-20 [Zuckermandel ed., 490]), the addenda occur in exchanges between named parties, R. Eliezer and R. Joshua.
 In these cases, the question is not how to justify the necessity of a verse, but the very law itself.
 In t.
-Zebah .
+Zebah.
 7:16-20, for example, the two rabbis debate about whether a certain bird whole offering is subject to the law of trespass.
 R. Eliezer defends his view with a din.
 R. Joshua challenges it with a say-argument, to which R. Eliezer responds with a prove-argument.
 R. Joshua advances another say-argument, and R. Eliezer parries with another prove-argument.
 There the argument ends.
-Both provearguments are accompanied by the wonder-addendum.
-That the as we will see below, specific to Sifre Numbers, but it also includes the since-addendum.
+Both prove-arguments are accompanied by the wonder-addendum.14 That the wonder-addendum does not occur in connection with the last prove-argument alone stands to reason.
+No dialectic-final restriction can apply in an actual dialectic between two parties, or in a dialectic that purports to verisimilitude, where the endpoint is unknown.15

-Mordechay Mishor, "The Tense System in Tannaitic Hebrew," (unpublished PhD; Hebrew University, 1983), 277-79 and passim (Heb.).
+13 Mordechay Mishor, "The Tense System in Tannaitic Hebrew," (unpublished PhD; Hebrew University, 1983), 277-79 and passim (Heb.).
 See also Tzvi Novick, "The 'For I Say' Presumption: A Study in Early Rabbinic Legal Rhetoric," JJS 61 (2010), 48-61; idem, "Crafting Legal Language: Four or Five in the Mishnah and the Tosefta," JQR 98 (2008), 289-304.

-The addenda occur both in Zuckermandel's edition and in MS Vienna.
+14 The addenda occur both in Zuckermandel's edition and in MS Vienna.